Create a foreign currency invoice

 If you want to see how this happens, look under Accounting > Reports > Show Transactions.

 Under the Trade Debtors account, number 681, you can see that every day an invoice remains unpaid, FreeAgent puts an entry through to revalue it.
-It'll make one entry per day per currency, so that if you have some invoices in Euros and others in dollars, you'll see one line per day for dollars and one for Euros, like this.
+It'll make one entry per day per currency, so that if you have some invoices in Euros and others in dollars, you'll see one line per day for dollars and one for Euros.

 The opposite entries for these go to the Unrealized Gain or Loss account.